honeytrap/honeytrap-docs/docs/home/contribute/style-guide.md

 ---

 {% capture overview %}
-This page gives writing style guidelines for the Honeytrap documentation.
+This page gives writing style guidelines for the HoneyTrap documentation.
 These are guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-For additional information on creating new content for the Honeytrap docs, follow the instructions on
+For additional information on creating new content for the HoneyTrap docs, follow the instructions on
 [using page templates](/docs/home/contribute/page-templates/) and [creating a documentation pull request](/docs/home/contribute/create-pull-request/).